cityiot/fiware-access-control/advanced_access_control/README.md

 Get the needed Keyrock token and OAuth2 user token
 -----------------------------------------------------
 You can use the Node.js app from the directory _scripts/get_access_tokens_for_apps_in_keyrock_ your console to get the admin access key for Keyrock.
-Go to the directory and run _$ npm start -- --help_ to get started.
+Go to the directory and run  _$ npm install_ and _$ npm start -- --help_ to get started.
 You shouls see:
 Options:
   --version              Show version number                           [boolean] --hostURL, --url       Keyrock server URL                           [required]